Liberty Theatre: New 42nd Street control

 The Liberty Theatre remained largely abandoned in the 2000s, and its facade and auditorium were hidden behind Madame Tussauds' entrance.
 The theater was briefly used for Deborah Warner's site-specific art installation The Angel Project in 2003; at the time, Warner called it the city's "most hidden, anchorite-like, beautiful, walled-upped" building.
 The Liberty's facade was integrated into the Ripley's Odditorium museum in the mid-2000s, while the auditorium was used by an adjacent Famous Dave's restaurant.
 The theater was renovated in 2011.
 The auditorium was converted to a rental event space, and the restaurant portion along 42nd Street became the Liberty Diner.
 Parts of the auditorium were still visible from the restaurant.
 During 2015, Cynthia von Buhler staged the immersive play Speakeasy Dollhouse: Ziegfeld's Midnight Frolic, whose storyline investigates the death of actress Olive Thomas, at the theater.
 The Liberty Diner and the auditorium closed after the operators lost the lease in 2015.

 Brookfield Asset Management took over Forest City's properties at the end of 2018.
 Ripley's closed permanently in 2021 due to the COVID-19 pandemic, and real-estate agency Cushman and Wakefield was marketing the Liberty Theatre for lease.
 During late 2022, the Terror Haunted House operated within the space formerly used for Ripley's.
+The theater was then leased in October 2024 to Broadway 4D for an entertainment attraction.